 At Holymead Primary School we believe that all children should be given opportunities to achieve their best in every aspect of school life.
 All children have the right to a broad, balanced and relevant education which provides continuity and progression and takes individual differences into account.
-In our school we foster a learning community in which skills and knowledge are valued and talents are recognised, respected and celebrated.
-We aim to provide a curriculum that is appropriate to the needs and abilities of all our children that enables each child to reach the highest level of personal achievement.
-Children with special abilities or talents should be identified as early as possible so that they may be challenged and motivated at levels which are appropriate for them.
+In our school, we foster a learning community in which skills and knowledge are valued and talents are recognised, respected and celebrated.
+We aim to provide an inspiring curriculum that meets the needs and develops the abilities of all our pupils, enabling each child to reach the highest level of personal achievement.
+Children with particular, specific abilities or talents should be identified as early as possible so that they may be challenged at a level which is appropriate for them and motivated to explore these abilities and talents further.